IAEmu: Learning Galaxy Intrinsic Alignment Correlations: Results

 \subsection{Performance}

 \textbf{Accuracy}.
 We evaluate the model on the 20\% in-distribution but held-out test set, as summarized in Figure \ref{fig:metrics}.
 All test-set predictions are mean predictions averaged over 50 forward passes (i.e., predictions with Monte Carlo Dropout) of \IAEmu, so that an epistemic uncertainty on predictions can be retrieved.
+Reported metrics are evaluated on the correlations in their original domain; they are not computed in the standardized or log-transformed domain employed during \IAEmu training.

 In reporting metrics, we exclude outlier examples in the $\omega$ and $\eta$ correlations where \IAEmu shows a strong Spearman correlation coefficient ($>0.5$) with the ground truth or its predicted amplitude is within $1\sigma$ of the true uncertainty of the data for the majority of the bins, but the fractional error exceeds a factor of $100$ and $450$, respectively.
-These extreme values would thus be artifacts from the small amplitude and inherent variability of the ground truth data, rather than actual model inaccuracies.
-These thresholds were chosen as they remove only $\lesssim 1\%$ of test-set predictions, while stabilizing the mean fractional error on the test set.
+These extreme values arise from the lack of a high-signal-to-noise ground truth and occur when the true correlation amplitude is small and changes sign, conditions under which the fractional error can become arbitrarily large even when predictions accurately follow the underlying signal.
+They are therefore artifacts of the small amplitude and noise of the data, rather than indicators of genuine model inaccuracies.
+The thresholds were chosen empirically to exclude only these pathological cases, affecting fewer than $\lesssim 1\%$ of test-set predictions.
+Including these outliers does not impact the overall assessment of performance but significantly inflates the mean fractional error, introducing numerical instability.
+Notably, the median fractional error remains stable—within approximately $0.1\%$—for both $\omega$ and $\eta$, irrespective of whether these extreme cases are retained.
 Even with this mitigation, many instances remain in the test set where the performance of \IAEmu is visually suitable, but features large fractional error due to these numerical artifacts.

 For the position-position ($\xi$) correlation, the mean fractional error per bin (top panel) reaches a maximum of $10\%$, with \IAEmu achieving an average error of $3.2\%$ for $\xi$.
 The $\xi$ performance is biased high at large $r$, where the $\xi$ correlation amplitudes are small ($||\xi|| \ll 1$) and approach zero.
 This bias may arise in part from the standardization for training, which can disproportionately emphasize regions with larger amplitudes or compress the dynamic range at small values, leading to systematic bias.
 Additionally, as \IAEmu naturally predicts $\log \xi$, small residuals near zero can appear large when transformed back to linear space.